builduilabs/tailwind-mastery/02-scaffolding-a-multipanel-layout/README.md

 # Scaffolding a multipanel layout

-Use Tailwind's flexbox utilities to make an application layout with fixed and flexible panels.
+Use Tailwind's Flexbox utilities to make an application layout with fixed and flexible panels.

 Watch on Build UI → [buildui.com/series/tailwind-mastery/scaffolding-a-multipanel-layout](http://buildui.com/series/tailwind-mastery/scaffolding-a-multipanel-layout)